kbase/collections/design/data_processing_operations.md

 Lay out goals / designs for KBase Collections data processing in the short, middle and long term.
 Said goals / designs will necessarily get more vague the further out in time we go.

+This document does not inlude data product specific tasks (like the Microtrait work) - only general, non-data type specfic work.

 ## Short term goals

+Things we should be working on right now.

 ### Support collection set creation